jakob1111/dokuwiki-plugin-flowcharts/README.md

 --      –
 ```

-Otherwise, Dokuwiki will render -> to → and then the diagrams are not rendered correctly since, e.g. → is the wrong syntax and we need -> etc. (For more information, see https://www.dokuwiki.org/entities)
+Otherwise, Dokuwiki will render -> to → and then the diagrams are not rendered correctly since, e.g. → is the wrong syntax and we need -> etc. (For more information, see https://www.dokuwiki.org/entities and also https://github.com/splitbrain/dokuwiki/blob/master/conf/entities.conf.)

 # Syntax